Te toi whakairo, ka ihiihi, ka wehiwehi, ka aweawe, te ao katoa

 Artistic excellence makes the world sit up in wonder

 Students use focused listening to identify, transcribe, and manipulate musical elements and structural devices.
-They use instruments and technologies to transpose and notate m, compose in a variety of mediums, prepare, rehearse, present, and evaluate a range of musical pieces, for a variety of purposes and performance scenarios and identify and compare musical styles and genres in relation to social and historical contexts.
+They use instruments and technologies to transpose and notate, compose in a variety of mediums, prepare, rehearse, present, and evaluate a range of musical pieces, for a variety of purposes and performance scenarios and identify and compare musical styles and genres in relation to social and historical contexts.

-Senior music students have a personalised learning program that is assessed using a NCEA and Unit standards.
+Senior music students have a personalised learning program that is assessed using NCEA and Unit standards.
 Students are free to work at their own skill level, allowing for extension programs.

 Students choose form a variety of standards including Technology, Performance (Solo, Group and Second Instrument) Composition.
 Arrangement, Instrumentation, Score reading, Aural, Harmonic & Tonal Analysis, Research and others.